Bulgaria offers cash reward to boost vaccination rates among pensioners | Health

 Bulgaria offers cash reward to boost vaccination rates among pensioners

-Bulgarian Minister Kiril Petkov said on Thursday that elderly people who take a shot against the COVID-19 disease will be eligible to a cash reward as part of his government's drive to boost the vaccination rates, the lowest in the European Union.
-Petkov, who took office this month, said every retired Bulgarian will get 75 levs ($43.40) in addition to their pension in the next six months when vaccinated with a first or second dose.
+Bulgarian Prime Minister Kiril Petkov said on Thursday that elderly people who get a COVID-19 shot will be eligible for a cash reward as part of his government's drive to boost the vaccination rates, the lowest in the European Union.
+Petkov, who took office this month, said every retired Bulgarian will get a one-off payment of 75 levs ($43.40) in addition to their pension in the next six months when vaccinated with a first or second dose.

 - Country: